 Meventus AS conducted the shadow flicker assessment of the project based on its final design and prepared the report in July 2024.
 "Wind Farm Layout Definition Procedure" prepared per the ESAP item 1.12 will be uploaded on the project website with assessment results.
-The stakeholders were informed about the updated information during the consultations in September / October in Sakasheti, Arashenda, Urbnisi, and Ruisi villages^{11.} According to the report, 1484 buildings are expected to be affected by the shadow flickering.
+The stakeholders will be informed about the updated information during the consultations planned in September / October in Sakasheti, Arashenda, Urbnisi, and Ruisi villages9.
+According to the report, 1484 buildings are expected to be affected by the shadow flickering.
 Therefore, corresponding mitigation measures (shutting down the turbines) will be implemented to reduce such impact to an acceptable level.
 To reach all possible affected households, the project team will spread information about consultations by hanging announcements in the districts with the most impact.
-Furthermore, updated leaflets and announcements were delivered home in the corresponding districts by random choice (every tenth house) to ensure the wide spread of the information at target locations.
-Ten/fourteen days before the meetings information regarding the consultations were available on the project website and Facebook pages of corresponding
+Furthermore, updated leaflets and announcements will be delivered home in the corresponding districts by random choice (every tenth house) to ensure the wide spread of the information at target locations.
+Ten days before the meetings information regarding the consultation will be available on the project website and Facebook pages of